bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 I've been podcasting for decades at this point, so the CLI app inspiring this tidbit is not my first pass at automating this process.
 In fact, it's the third:

-1. A Javascript-based TextExpander snippet that generated the URL part of the link and moved the cursor to the correct position, where I could then manually paste in the headline.
+1. A JavaScript-based (which was *originally* in Perl) TextExpander snippet that generated the URL part of the link and moved the cursor to the correct position, where I could then manually paste in the headline.
 It produced link stubs like `[ — www.lets-talk.ie/…](https://www.lets-talk.ie/lta154)`.
 2. A NodeJS script named `linkify.js` that went a step further by automatically extracting the headline from the website given just its URL, and then creating the full link.
 3. The *Linkifier* CLI app that inspired this tidbit.